karayabin/universe-snapshot/README.md

 Welcome to the **universe** framework.

-The **universe** is essentially a php library that you can use for your php projects.
+The **universe** is essentially a php library that you can use in your php projects.

 THe **universe** is composed of **planets**, each **planet** representing a "package" containing some functionality.